ychen289/ychen289/README.md

 - 🌎 I'm currently located in NYC but I'm open to relocationg anywhere!
 - 📧 Feel free to contact me at <a target="_blank">yifanchen931@gmail.com</a>
-- 🌱 I’m currently learning on developing my Python and Java proficiency as well as Leetcode
+- 🌱 I’m currently working on developing my Python and Java proficiency as well as Leetcode
 - ⚡ Fun fact: I can pop my shoulder in and out effortlessly 💀
+- 💬 Feel free to ask me anything about coding or physiology 🫀

 ---
 <h2>I enjoy working with these technologies</h2>